po1sigala/live/01-Class-Content/12-SQL/04-Career-Connection/README.md

 For practice in a live, interview-style IDE, complete the following algorithm challenge.
 The solution will be discussed in the weekly recommended session.

 Once you start, you'll have seven days to complete it.
-After the seven days has elapsed, the challenge will close.
+After seven days, the challenge will close.

 - CodeSignal Algorithm: [Camel Case Separation](https://app.codesignal.com/public-test/Az2qBBpbLLktvi6MR/6KJ2ebjXrCiSPo)

 ![online-events](./assets/online-events.png)

 If you're interested in hearing more about the technical interviewing process and practicing algorithms in a mock interview setting, attend one of our [upcoming workshops](https://careerservicesonlineevents.splashthat.com/)!

+---
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.